berndporr/iir1/README.md

-# IIR1
+# IIR1 -- Realtime C++ IIR filter library

 ![alt tag](cheby1.png)

-A powerful realtime C++ filter library for Linux, Mac OSX and Windows which implements Bessel, Butterworth, RBJ and Chebychev filters.
+An infinite impulse response (IIR) filter library for Linux, Mac OSX and Windows which implements Bessel, Butterworth, RBJ and Chebychev filters.

 The filter processes the data sample by sample for realtime